Fish Poisoning in Travelers: Ciguatera and Scombroid

 Risk to travelers

-There is no treatment for ciguatera, so travelers should avoid eating the fish listed above, particularly barracuda and moray eel, and avoid eating the organs in which the concentration of toxins is highest.
+Avoid or limit eating reef fish, including the fish listed above.
+Especially avoid eating barracuda and moray eel, as they are more likely to cause ciguatera.
+Do not eat the fish’s liver, intestines, eggs, or head because they have the highest concentration of toxins.
 The toxins that cause ciguatera do not affect the appearance, taste, or smell of fish, so there is no way to tell if fish is contaminated.
 The toxins are not destroyed by heat, so even thoroughly cooked fish is a risk.

 Risk to travelers

 Scombroid symptoms usually develop within a few minutes to an hour after eating contaminated fish.
 They usually resemble an allergic reaction, such as flushing of the face, headache, heart palpitations, itching, blurred vision, cramps, and diarrhea.
-Symptoms can be treated with antihistamines.
-Even without treatment, people usually get better within 12 hours.
+Symptoms can be treated with antihistamines (allergy medicine).
+Even without treatment, people usually get better within 12–48 hours.